chadrem/tribe/README.md

 #### Messages

-Actors communicate asynchronously using a number of methods that end in ! (exclamation point or “bang”).
+Messages are the most basic type of communication that tribe offers.
-The most basic type of communication is a message and they are sent using using the Actable#message! and Actable#deliver_message! methods.
+They are sent using using the Actable#message! and Actable#deliver_message! methods.
-These methods always return nil since they are fire-and-forget.
+Since they are fire-and-forget, these methods will always return nil.

     # Create your custom actor class.
     class MyActor < Tribe::Actor